prody/ProDy-website/tutorials/membrane_anm/imanm.rst

 Assigning Blocks
 -------------------------------------------------------------------------------
-ProDy's RTB method can be used for any system, whether or not a membrane is involved. imANM is an extension of RTB and they are in the same part of ProDy.
+imANM is an extension of ProDy's RTB method, which can be used for any system, whether or not a membrane is involved.
 The RTB method allows us to decompose the protein into pre-defined rigid blocks.
 Atoms within a block do not move relative to each other (hence the descriptor "rigid"), but blocks can move relative to other blocks.
 There are two main benefits of using blocks: First, the Hessian for a good blocking scheme is smaller than the Hessian for an all-residue representation, so the modes can be calculated more quickly.
 This is particularly useful when one is considering very large systems